 Break-even sales £5,000 per month

-Businesses should decide what current and future client needs are, trends, customer pain points, potential products and services.
+What are current and future needs of your client?
+Look at trends, customer pain points, potential products and services.

 Likewise identify who your competitors are.
 Similarly assess their strengths and weaknesses.
 Identify any potential duplication of services, and “collaborations”.